 It is difficult to provide an overall picture of the industries that work with dual-use items in Sweden, since a considerable proportion of products are sold in the EU market or exported to markets covered by the EU's general export licences.
 The principal rule is that no licence is required for transfer to another EU member State.
-The general licence EU001 applies, with some exceptions, to all products in Annex I to the Dual-Use Regulation regarding export to Australia, Japan, Canada, Liechtenstein, New Zealand, Norway, Switzerland and the United States.
+The general licence EU001 applies, with some exceptions, to all products in Annex I to the Dual-Use Regulation regarding export to Australia, Canada, Iceland, Japan, Liechtenstein, New Zealand, Norway, Switzerland, the United Kingdom and the United States.
+There are also an additional seven general licences (EU002-EU008).